TransCanada Selling Remaining Interest in Gas Transmission Northwest

 TransCanada believes the TC PipeLines has the capacity to complete drop downs in excess of $1 billion per year.
 Beyond the sale of GTN, future drop downs will be subject to TransCanada and TC PipeLines Board approvals as well as market conditions.

 TransCanada, through its subsidiaries, currently holds a 28 percent interest in TC PipeLines LP, a United States master limited partnership, which was formed to acquire, own and actively participate in the management of U.S. natural gas pipelines and related assets.
 J.P.
-Morgan acted as the exclusive financial advisor to TransCanada on this transaction.Tags: natural gas, TC Pipelines, TransCanada
+Morgan acted as the exclusive financial advisor to TransCanada on this transaction.natural gas, TC Pipelines, TransCanada